 How to Cool a Room Down With Air Conditioning

-Once you’ve done everything possible to cool your body and get rid of excess heat, it’s time to bring in the cool air.
-If you don’t have an air conditioner, you can do this by relying on multiple fans to bring cold air in from the outside once the temperature drops, as detailed above.You can also create cold air with a DIY air conditioner.
+Most of the tips above are hacks to cool your room without an air conditioner.
+One other trick is to create cold air with a DIY air conditioner.
 The easiest way to set this up is to place a shallow pan filled with ice water in front of your fan and aim it to blow directly on you.
 As the cold water evaporates, it will lower the temperature of the surrounding air, and you’ll feel it on the breeze as it hits your body.

 How to Cool a Room Down Without an Air Conditioner

-While you might not mind using a few hacks to cool your room in a pinch, the fastest way to add cold air to your home is with an A/C unit.
-If you don’t already have central air, window units and portable air conditioners also do a great job chilling the air — especially if you make sure to keep out the heat with some of the other tips listed above.
+The fastest way to add cold air to your home is with an A/C unit.
+If you don’t already have central air, then look into window units and portable air conditioners.
+These compact appliances are more cost-effective and also do a great job chilling the air.
 For the fastest results, make sure your air conditioning unit is properly sized for your room.